Batrachochytrium salamandrivorans: Susceptible species

-Populations of the fire salamander (left) have been severely decimated in the Netherlands.
+Populations of the fire salamander (left) have been severely reduced in the Netherlands.
 The North American rough-skinned newt (centre) was killed by the fungus in laboratory tests.
 The Japanese fire-belly newt (right) is somewhat resistant and could have been a vector for the pathogen's introduction to Europe.
 The Eastern Newt, which is found across the eastern United States and parts of Canada is a susceptible Bsal host species.

 The most comprehensive Bsal species susceptibility performed to date has been by Martel et al 2014.
 Their experiments demonstrated Bsal susceptibility followed a phylogenetic trend with many Salamandridae species being lethally susceptible.
 Recent work has demonstrated that some lungless species, specifically those in the Spelerpini tribe might also be clinically susceptible to Bsal.

 Threats to salamanders

 Bsal is a serious threat to salamander species, while it has not yet been confirmed in North America, Bsal has had catastrophic effects on certain European salamander populations, believed to be the cause of a 96% decline in populations with in the Netherlands.
 More than a third of the worlds salamanders live in the United States, and 40% of those salamanders are already threatened.
 While regulations on the most likely avenue of introduction into North America, amphibian trade, are in place in both Canada and the United States, regulations are seriously lacking in Mexico.
 Furthermore, Bsal has the potential to infect an estimated 80 to 140 North American salamander species.